gdalle/PointProcesses.jl/docs/src/tutorial.md

 end
 ```

-Here we demonstrate the main features of PointProcesses.jl.
+In this tutorial we demonstrate the main features of PointProcesses.jl.

 ```jldoctest tuto
 julia> using Random